DJDanl/cpp-docs.pt-br/docs/parallel/amp/reference/concurrency-precise-math-namespace-functions.md

  Valor de ponto flutuante

 ### <a name="return-value"></a>Valor de retorno
- Retorna o valor cosseno hiperbólico inverso do argumento
+ Retorna o valor do cosseno hiperbólico inverso do argumento

 ##  <a name="acoshf"></a>  acoshf
  Calcula o cosseno hiperbólico inverso do argumento